Asian shares mostly fall after US trading closed for holiday

 “The distortions in the Australian economy remain extreme and point only to recession,” Clifford Bennett, chief economist at ACY Securities, said in a commentary.

-Analysts said worries about a slowdown and weakening demand persist as companies cope with rising energy and raw material costs and consumers hold back on spending.
+Analysts said worries about slowing growth and weakening demand persist as companies cope with rising energy and raw material costs and consumers hold back on spending.

 “Regional weakness also appears to reflect skepticism about the likely strength of China’s recovery, based on the recent underperformance of Chinese equities,” said Stephen Innes, managing partner at SPI Asset Management.